tytydraco/yessleep/out/Something_is_killing_people_at_Lucent_Lake.md

 She said, “If it’s closure, it closes.
 If it isn’t, it just keeps bleeding.”

-I thought, lady, I have three kids and a man who won’t stop circling my life.
+I thought, lady, I have two kids and a man who won’t stop circling my life.
 I don’t have time for fortune-cookie stuff.

 So I said, “I want him gone.”